 Since autumn 2017, the Windows Subsystem for Linux (WSL) is finalized and not in the beta phase anymore.
 It has been firstly announced in 2016.
-In my post I want to give a short introduction into WSL.
-But above all I want to explain how I use the WSL and what kind of benefits the Windows Subsystem for Linux offers to developers.
+In this article, Inpsyder Daniel Hüsken gives a short introduction into WSL and explains how to use the WSL and what kind of benefits the Windows Subsystem for Linux offers to developers.

 What can Windows Subsystem for Linux (WSL) do?